Ashish-Soni08/ChitkaraUniversity/README.md

 ### Task:
 Find out how age and habits of a person can lead to the risk of a heart disease.

-The responsibilities in the whole process of Data Analysis and creating Data visulaizations were shared equally among the team members.
+The responsibilities in the whole process of Data Analysis and creating Data visualizations were shared equally among the team members.